SplitScreen-Me/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Game.Hook.SDL2Enabled = true;                           //Enables SDL2 gamepads in the Nucleus setup screen and all the related runtime setup afterwards.
 Game.SDLPaths = ["x86","x64"];                          //An array of strings to specify the sdl2 dll(s) paths if the sdl2 dll is not placed besides the game executable (or whatever initializes sdl2 in the game).
 Game.UseDI8CoopLvlUnlock = true;                        //Can help splitting cursor in some games.
+Game.UseManualProtoControllersSetup = true              //Use this if the game requires an uncommon or specific ProtoInput controller setup (without it, Nucleus automatically assigns controller indexes).

 #################### Goldberg Emulator ####################